alonitac/DevOpsJan22/17_jenkins/jenkins_tutorial.md

 ## Pull Request testing

-It's common practice performing an extensive testing on a Pull Request before the code is deploying to production systems.
+It's common practice performing an extensive testing on a Pull Request before the code is being deployed to production systems.
 So far we've seen how pipeline can be built and run around a single Git branch (e.g. `main` or `dev`).
 Now we would like to create a new pipeline which will be triggered on **every PR that is created in GitHub**.
-For that we will utilize Jenkins [multi-branch pipeline](https://www.jenkins.io/doc/book/pipeline/multibranch/)
+For that we will utilize Jenkins [multi-branch pipeline](https://www.jenkins.io/doc/book/pipeline/multibranch/).

 1. From the main Jenkins dashboard page, choose **New Item**, and create a **Multibranch Pipeline** named `PR-testing`.
-2. In the **GitHub** source, under **Discover branches** configure this pipeline to discover PRs only!
+2. In the **GitHub** source section, under **Discover branches** configure this pipeline to discover PRs only!
 3. This pipeline should execute a Jenkins file called `PR.Jenkinsfile` (we will soon create this file in the PolyBot source code).

-We will simulate a pull request from branch `microservices` to `main`.
+In the [PolyBot](https://github.com/alonitac/PolyBot.git) repo, we will simulate a pull request from branch `microservices` to `main`.

 4. Checkout `microservices` branch.
-Create the `PR.jenkinsfile`:
+Create the `PR.Jenkinsfile`:
 ```text
 pipeline {
     agent any